Minimax Active Learning: Experiments

 \subsection{\textbf{\ours} on image segmentation benchmarks}

 \textbf{Implementation details.} Similar to the image classification setup, we used random horizontal flips for data augmentation.
-Images and segmentation labels are resized to $224 \times 224$, with nearest-neighbor interpolation being used on the segmentation map.
-For the initial labeled pool, we used $5\%$ of the entire dataset, and for active learning, we use used a budget size of $5\%$ of the full training set, which is equivalent to $350$, $700$, $1050$, and $1400$ samples.
+Images and segmentation labels are resized to $688 \times 688$, with nearest-neighbor interpolation being used on the segmentation map.
+On both \bdd and \city datasets, for the initial labeled pool, we used $10\%$ of the entire dataset, and for active learning, we used a budget size of $5\%$ of the full training set.
 The architecture used in $F$ is DRN~\cite{drn}, and $C$ is a convolutional layer followed by an upsampling layer.
 Our setup for $C$ is similar to what is used in the full segmentation model in the DRN paper.
 For our discriminator, instead of using a $3$-layer MLP, we use a $3$-layer CNN followed by a small fully-connected layer.
-Finally, for our choice of optimizer, we use Adam~\cite{adam}.
+Finally, for our choice of the optimizer, we use Adam~\cite{adam}.